Finite type annular ends for harmonic functions: Introduction.

 \begin{theorem} Suppose $f\colon M\to \R$ is a nonconstant harmonic function and $E$ is an annular end of $M$ of finite type for $f$.
 Then: \ben \item If $E$ is conformally $A(0,1)$, then the holomorphic one-form $\omega=df+idf^*$ on $A(0,1)$ extends to a meromorphic one-form $\widetilde{\omega }$ on the closed unit disk $\overline{\D}$ (here $f^*$ denotes the locally defined conjugate harmonic function of $f$).
 Furthermore: \begin{enumerate} \item If for some $t_0\in \R $ the one-complex $f^{-1}(t_0)\cap E$ has $2k$ ends (note that the number of ends is always even since $f$ alternates values greater and smaller than $t_0$ in consecutive components of the complement of $f^{-1}(t_0)\cap E$ around $z=0$) and $\widetilde{\omega }$ has a pole at $z=0$, then this pole is of order $k+1$.
 In particular, for every $t\in \R$, the level set $f^{-1}(t)$ has exactly $2k$ ends. \item $\widetilde{\omega }$ is holomorphic if and only if $f$ is bounded on $E$ (in which case $f$ admits a well-defined harmonic conjugate function on $\overline{\D }$). \item If $\int _{\a }|df|<\infty $ for some end representative $\a $ of $f^{-1}(t_0)\cap E$, then $f$ is bounded on $E$. \end{enumerate} \item If $E$ is conformally $A(R,1)$ for some $R\in (0,1)$, then: \ben \item $f$ has angular limits almost everywhere on $\partial_R$. \item Given $t_0 \in \R$ such that $f^{-1}(t_0)\cap E$ has a finite number of ends, then the limit set of each end of $f^{-1}(t_0)\cap E$ consists of a single point in $\partial_R$.
 In particular, the closure in $A(R,1)$ of at least one component of $\{z\in A(R,1) \mid f(z)\neq t_0\}$ is hyperbolic\footnote{A noncompact Riemann surface $\Sigma$ with boundary is {\it hyperbolic } if its boundary fails to have full harmonic measure (equivalently, bounded harmonic functions on $\Sigma $ are not determined by their boundary values); otherwise, $\Sigma$ is called {\it parabolic}.}. \een \een \end{theorem}

 In the special case that the flux $\int_{\partial _1}\frac{\partial f}{\partial r}\, ds$ vanishes, then item~2 of Theorem~\ref{th1.1} follows from the proof of Theorem 7.1 in~\cite{mr7}.

-Theorem~\ref{th1.1} is motivated by applications of it to minimal surfaces.
+Theorem~\ref{th1.1} is motivated by applications of it to minimal surface theory.
 For specific applications in~\cite{mpe3}, we will need the following corollary to Theorem~\ref{th1.1}.
-We also remark that L\'opez~\cite{lop4} obtained related results of Picard type for minimal surfaces, under the assumption that the second sentence of Corollary~\ref{c1.2} holds.
+We remark that L\'opez~\cite{lop4} obtained related results of Picard type for minimal surfaces under the assumption that the second sentence of Corollary~\ref{c1.2} holds, and that Alarc\'on and L\'opez~\cite{allo1} also applied some of the main results in this paper.